 The University of Georgia TV/photo studio became the hospitality room for the 2022 Symposium. (photo by David Caselli) The highlight of this year's symposium for University of Florida photographer, Jesse Jones, a six-time symposium attendee, was Sony sponsored Eli Reed's talk.
 "His emphasis on making the work and not letting any preconceived ideas or errant thoughts get in the way of making images was an important thing.
 It can be easy to fall into patterns of making the same images at events/functions that happen annually.
 So, the reminder to go into each shoot really looking at what is happening in that moment was especially timely and relevant to me," he said.
-Reed also mentioned that "It's not just looking for a picture it's looking at life," Jones continued, "It might just be one photo, but it's like an essay, because you're trying to tell the unspoken through your image."
+Reed also mentioned that "It's not just looking for a picture it's looking at life," Jones My perception of University Photographers' Association of America was only what I had community of members around the country seen on the Facebook page: A supportive posting on a regular basis about ideas, struggles, and industry-related news that I would not otherwise see on my social media feeds.
+I got the sense that this was a close-knit group, but I was still incredibly fascinated by what I saw on the first day of the symposium.
+Each person I met was incredibly friendly, and everything related to our industry.
+It welcoming, and willing to talk about anything continued, "It might just be one photo, but it's like an essay, because you're trying to tell the unspoken through your image."
 The Nikon Shootout, and the new B&H and Roberts Camera co-sponsored Video Shootout took us all to downtown Athens for an evening of exploring the theme of 'light and shadow.'
 This year's photo shootout winner was Mark DiOrio from Colgate University, and our inaugural video shootout winner was Alfred Greenbaum from Lafayette College (see sidebar).
 The highlight of the week for myself and many other attendees, was Nikon Ambassador Kristi Odom's presentation.
 On more than one occasion I caught myself wiping away tears as I was overcome with emotions from viewing her amazing work and hearing the heartfelt stories behind her imagery.
 "Photography has taught me to not overlook the little things, there could be something so magnificent right at our feet," Odom said.
 Sarah Ritter, Western Illinois University photo lab manager and four-time symposium attendee said, "My favorite session this year was without a doubt the presentation from Kristi Odom.
 I loved getting to hear about the events she's photographed, and the emotions that drive her to create, as well as her scientific use of shapes in her compositions.
 Odom's passion was so contagious, and I found her presentation to be energizing and motivating."

-IAFAYETTE COLLEGE CANOD CONTROL OF THE COLLEGE CANOD CONTROL OF THE COLLEGE COL My perception of University Photographers' Association of America was only what I had seen on the Facebook page: A supportive community of members around the country posting on a regular basis about ideas, struggles, and industry-related news that I would not otherwise see on my social media feeds.
-I got the sense that this was a close-knit group, but I was still incredibly fascinated by what I saw on the first day of the symposium.
-Each person I met was incredibly friendly, welcoming, and willing to talk about anything and everything related to our industry.
-It was like a big family reunion that I had just walked into, and I very soon found myself to be one of the family.
+was like a big family reunion that I had just walked into, and I very soon found myself to be one of the family.

 As a first-time attendee of UPAA and full-time videographer at Lafayette, I came into the week expecting to meet some great people and learn more about how to be an effective media professional in higher education, both in video and photo.
 My expectations were met even more than I could have predicted, having made friends along the way and adding some awesome prizes to my gear collection.
-Alfred Greenbaum in his Lafayette College office with his prizes courtesy of B&H Photo and Roberts Camera.
+Alfred Greenbaum in bis Lafayette College office with bis prizes courtesy of B&H Photo and Roberts Camera.
 Video Track Draws New Attendees By Alfred Greenbaum, Lafayette College Read an expanded version of Alfred Greenbaum's Symposium experience on the UPAA Blog: